 Who should I tell first?

-In many ways it is harder to tell close family and friends that you are pregnant than people you do not know as well.
-Therefore, it may be worth planning who you will tell first about your pregnancy and how you will do it.
+In many ways, it may be harder to tell close family and friends that you are pregnant than people you do not know as well.
+So, it may be worth planning who you will tell first about your pregnancy and how you will do it.

 How do I tell them?

-It is worth remembering that if you announce your pregnancy on social media you may have little control over who views your announcement and when.
-Be aware that such public announcements may draw significant attention, personal stories and advice, which may or may not be invited and/or wanted.
+It’s worth remembering that if you announce your pregnancy on social media, you may have little control over who views your announcement and when.
+These public announcements may draw significant attention, personal stories, and advice, which may or may not be invited and/or wanted.

-You need to give your employer 10 weeks’ notice if you are planning to take parental leave.
-You must give them written notice of your leave and return dates, and confirm these at least 4 weeks before your leave starts.
+You need to give your employer at least 10 weeks notice if you are planning to take parental leave.
+You must give them written notice of your leave and return dates.
+These dates should be confirmed at least 4 weeks before your leave starts.

-It is definitely a good idea to tell your employer you are pregnant before they hear it from somebody else because both you and they may have to make some adjustments to your working arrangements.
-For example, you may have to avoid certain tasks that are a health and safety risk depending on what your work involves.
+It’s a good idea to tell your employer you are pregnant before they hear it from somebody else.
+That’s because there may have to be some changes made to your working arrangements.
+For example, you may have to avoid certain tasks that are a health and safety risk, depending on what your work involves.

 In Australia, you are protected by law against discrimination during pregnancy.
-That means you cannot be treated unfairly because you are pregnant — for example, by being sacked, given fewer hours or overlooked for a promotion.
+That means you cannot be treated unfairly because you are pregnant.
+This means you can’t be sacked, given fewer hours, or overlooked for a promotion because you are pregnant.

 When should I tell my colleagues?

-This could affect both your personal and working relationships with your colleagues if they don’t know why it’s happening.
-It is therefore a good idea to tell your co-workers you are pregnant once you have told your boss.
+This could affect both your personal and working relationships with your co-workers if they don’t know why it’s happening.
+It’s often a good idea to tell your co-workers you are pregnant once you have told your boss.

-A workplace can offer significant personal support and this will develop most effectively once your colleagues know you are pregnant.
+A workplace can offer significant personal support during pregnancy.
 It may be especially valuable should you experience pregnancy complications.